The Difference Between Shareholders and Stakeholders

-Both shareholders and stakeholders are generally considered synonyms and most often used interchangeably in the business world.
-But if you take a closer look at both, they are not the same.
+Both shareholders and stakeholders are generally considered synonyms and most often used interchangeably in business.
+But if you look closely at both, they are not the same.
 Read on to find out the key difference between shareholders and stakeholders.

 Shareholders are the people who hold shares (equity stocks) with a vested interest in the company.
 Shareholders can be stakeholders, while the stakeholders can’t necessarily be shareholders.
-Stakeholders have a long-term interest in the overall performance of the company, except the capital appreciation.
+Stakeholders have a long-term interest in the company’s overall performance, except the capital appreciation.

 Both shareholders and stakeholders are the company’s investors, however, their investment and interests in a company are not the same.
 Let’s have a look at the major factors that make them different.